Pranjali36/AS-Genetic-Project/README.md

 Streamlit,
 Simulated Blockchain & Encryption Logic

-👥 Developed by- Pranjali Thakur, student at University of Geneva Developed as part of an academic submission on Advanced Security
+👥 Developed by- Pranjali Thakur, student at University of Geneva, Developed as part of an academic submission on Advanced Security